chad/hubsync/README.md

 automatically pull or fetch each repository in the target directory for you.

 Please note that HubSync is not a synchronization tool in the classic sense, in that it does not push any changes back to GitHub for you.
-HubSync is mean't to allow you to sanely maintain a clone of your own repositories, repositories you collaborate on, and your watchlist (or even another user's watchlist if you so desire).
+HubSync is meant to allow you to efficiently maintain a clone of your own repositories, repositories you collaborate on, and your watchlist (or even another user's public repositories or watchlist if you so desire).

 ## Requirements